PLC-lang/rusty/book/src/pous.md

 Functions are _stateless_ sequences of callable code.
 They are not backed by any structs, and cannot hold any state accross multiple calls.
 A function's input parameter can be passed by value, or by reference.

-Functions also support a return type, the resulting definition is :
+Functions also support a return type, the resulting definition is:

 ```iecst
     FUNCTION fnName : <TYPE>